Mid-Year Climbing Safety Standards Updates

 • A working communication device (for example, satellite or cell phone, or satellite GPS messenger) suitable for the activities/locations must be available.
 This device must be maintained, waterproofed, protected and dedicated for emergency communications only.
 The phone number for the device, and phone numbers for emergency services and school contact people (for example, the principal) must be included with the phone.

-• At least one lifeguard/water safety supervisor must have, or be accompanied at the swim area, by an instructor who has a minimum of a current (not more than three years prior to the day on which the holder is on duty) first aid certificate (standard or higher) including CPR C issued by one of the following agencies: St. John Ambulance; Canadian Red Cross; Lifesaving Society; Canadian Ski Patrol; or an organization whose certificate is deemed equivalent by the local medical officer of health.
+• At least one individual must have a minimum of a current (three years from the date of issue) first aid certificate (minimum 15 hour course) including CPR C issued by one of the following agencies: St. John Ambulance; Canadian Red Cross; Lifesaving Society; Canadian Ski Patrol; or an organization whose certificate is deemed equivalent by the medical officer of health in the local health unit.
+This individual must be at the swim area for the duration of the activity.

 • Follow the school's first aid emergency response (consult First Aid Plan and First Aid Emergency Response) and the school board’s concussion protocol (consult Concussions).